dolanklock/revit-rooms-to-json/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
+Currently the add-on does not support ellipse shaped Revit room geometries.

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.